jankal13/jankal13.github.io/RESUME.md

 *August 2016 - September 2017*

 + Directed software development projects, including full-stack application development using JavaScript, PHP, and Java.
-+ Management of 5 different applications and responsible for their continous improvement and error-free working.
++ Management of 5 different applications and responsible for their continuous improvement and error-free working.
++ Collaborated with clients to understand their business processes and identifying areas for improvement.
++ Customizing software solutions to meet clients’ business requirements.

 #### Graduate Programme, Bürkert Fluid Control Systems
 Ingelfingen, Germany | On-Site